vvaltchev/mylang/README.md

     Dictionaries are hash-maps defined using `Python`'s syntax: `{"a": 3, "b": 4}`.
     Elements are accessed with the familiar syntax `d["key-string"]` or `d[23]`, can be looked-up with `find()` and deleted with `erase()`.
-At the moment, only strings, integers and floats can be used as keys of a dictionary. **Perks**: identifier-like string-keys can be accessed also with the "member of" syntax: `d.key`.
+At the moment, only strings, integers, and floats can be used as keys of a dictionary. **Perks**: identifier-like string-keys can be accessed also with the "member of" syntax: `d.key`.

   * **Function**